Matthew530419/carrot-game/README_carrot-game.md

 #### 5-6.
 How to offer object type as typescript

 - In case of parameter `reason`, developer could have mis-typing codes because of string type.
 In case of string type, vscode do not fix mis-typing. vscode could help developer use defined content such as variable, function.
 So, use `Object.freeze()` to prevent your fault from mis-typing.
 In case of `Object.freeze()`, key and value can not be changed.
 So, `Object.freeze()` maybe would be used as checking and display DTC between current and history.
+In case of the last key value such as `lose: 'lose'`, it do not need to have `,`.

 - In case of game.js,
   `export` `const Reason = Object.freeze({`